EliFullStack/festival-musica/README.md

 # Rock & EDM Festival

-This project consists of developing the front-end for a music festival website.
+This project is part of an online Web Development course and consists of developing the front-end for a music festival website.

 ## Prerequisites